open/close all folders

 - Treacherous Advisor: He worked with the Kiheitai so he could become leader of the Shinsengumi.

-- The Unfavorite: Revealed in his past that he had a sick older twin brother who was heir to his family and his mother ONLY cares for him.
-To the point that despite Itou's hard work in getting perfect grades just to get noticed by her, he overhears her saying that she doesn't care about Itou's progress at all as she believes that he is to blame for his brother's condition and blatantly said that she wished that he was never born.
+- The Unfavorite: It's revealed that he had a sick older twin brother who was heir to his family and his mother ONLY cared for him.
+To the point that despite Itou's hard work in getting perfect grades just to get noticed by her, he overheard her saying that she doesn't care about Itou's progress at all as she believes that he is to blame for his brother's condition and blatantly said that she wished that he was never born.
 Ouch.

 Voiced by: Kentaro ItoTetsunosuke is the bastard son of the head of the elite Sasaki clan, making him half-brother to the Mimawarigumi's leader Isaburo Sasaki.
 Considered the clan's Black Sheep, he is sent to the Shinsengumi in the hopes of being straightened out and is assigned as Hijikata's assistant.
 Although he was initially something a rebel, under Hijikata's mentorship he quickly straightens himself out.
 Unfortunately for him, he runs into trouble with the gang he was once a part of, and the Mimawarigumi gets involved as well.